-An authoritative survey of millennial thought throughout history, and an examination of what the millennium means in the New Testament in the light of recent scholarship.
+An examination of what the millennium means in the New Testament in the light of recent scholarship.

 Trade Information: LGEN